sambera/sbt-liquibase/README.md

 |`liquibaseDropAll`|Drop all tables|
 |`liquibaseRollbackCount {int}`|Rolls back the last {int i} change sets applied to the database|

+# Developer guide

+## Run tests
+The tests are written with sbt-scripted.
+In order to run them, run `sbt scripted`.

 Notes
 ------------------
 We have been using bigtoast/'sbt-liquibase' for a while but no updates has been done for the last five years (last commit 23/12/2013).